kflansburg/xshop/README.md

 ...
 -RUN make
 +RUN make CC=clang CXX=clang++ CFLAG+="{{ cflag }}"
 ```

-This presents two variables now to use: `version` and `cflag`.
+This presents two hooks now to use within the build process, `version` and `cflag`.

-I will now write a script to define a test with the xshop API:
+Now, write a script to define a test with the XShop API:

 ```
 #!/usr/bin/python2.7